mfornace/nupack-docs-dev/sources/model.md

 - `'b'` if  both the 5' and 3' unpaired nucleotides are dangle stacking on adjacent base pairs
 - `'5'` if only the 5'-most unpaired base is dangle stacking on its adjacent base pair
 - `'3'` if only the 3'-most unpaired base is dangle stacking its adjacent base pair
-- `'n'` if no bases in the sequence are engaged in coaxial or dangle stacking
+- `'n'` if no bases in the snippet are engaged in coaxial or dangle stacking

-See the following figure for examples of multi and exterior loops annotated by the stacking state for each snippet:
+For example, the following figures illustrate snippet annotations for coaxial and dangle stacking states in representative multiloops and exterior loops:

 > <img src="../figs/stackingnotation.png" alt="Stacking notation" title="Stacking notation" width="600" />